Mudok-89/real-estate-analysis-python/README.md

 - `outputs/final_report_CZ.pdf` – final report in Czech
 - `outputs/final_report_EN.pdf` – final report in English

 ## Note
 The source website and raw data are in Czech, so some scraped values preserve their original Czech wording.
-Code comments and project documentation are written in English for clarity and portfolio presentation.
+Code comments and project documentation are written in English for portfolio presentation and readability.